robguderian/cs-tech-primer/docs/language_bootcamp/javascript/README.md

 module.exports = Person;
 ```

-- "Person" is just a continuation of the example above.
+- `Person` is just a continuation of the example above.
 You can change this.

 ---